Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

 The redshift scatter of the tomographic redshift distributions is also heavily impacted by the AGN modelling choices.
-For both the `Temple+21 QSO' and `Temple+21 QSO RELB' components, in the first, third and fourth tomographic bins the \textit{Fixed SMF}, \textit{Fitted SMF} and \textit{Fitted SMF of (type,z)} cases are not consistent with the fiducial redshift scatter within any of the requirements when weighting the $P(z|c_i)$ by $n_{\mathrm{sim}}$ (orange points).
+For both the `Temple+21 QSO' and `Temple+21 QSO RELB' components, in the first, third and fourth tomographic bins the `Fixed SMF', `Fitted SMF', and `Fitted SMF of (type,z)' cases are not consistent with the fiducial redshift scatter within any of the requirements when weighting the $P(z|c_i)$ by $n_{\mathrm{sim}}$ (orange points).
 When weighting by $n_{\mathrm{KV}}$ (light blue points), instead, the bias is only partially mitigated in the first and fourth bins, while still being not consistent with the requirements in third bin.
-In the second tomographic bin, only the \textit{Fitted SMF of (type,z)} cases are consistent with the clustering requirements.
+In the second tomographic bin, only the `Fitted SMF of (type,z)' cases are consistent with the clustering requirements.
 The only cases where there is consistency with the fiducial model within the weak lensing requirements are the first and fifth bins.
-More precisely, in the first bin the \textit{Fitted SMF} and \textit{Fitted SMF of (type,z)} cases weighted by $n_{\mathrm{KV}}$ are within the weak lensing requirements, while in the fifth bin this happens for the \textit{Fixed SMF} and \textit{Fitted SMF} cases weighted by $n_{\mathrm{KV}}$.
+More precisely, in the first bin the `Fitted SMF' and `Fitted SMF of (type,z)' cases weighted by $n_{\mathrm{KV}}$ are within the weak lensing requirements, while in the fifth bin this happens for the `Fixed SMF' and `Fitted SMF' cases weighted by $n_{\mathrm{KV}}$.

-The results highlight once again the dramatic impact that the AGN has on the forward-modelling-based redshift distributions.
-Fitting the observed abundance of galaxies to compensate for this SED mismodelling is not sufficient as it only partially, and not consistently across the weighting schemes, mitigates the effect on the bias of the tomographic bin means and scatters.
-There is no single reweighting strategy that mitigates all of the biases in every single tomographic bin, implying that AGN change the colour of a galaxy in a different way with respect to what stars do.
+These results once again highlight the dramatic impact that the AGN has on the forward modelling-based redshift distributions.
+Fitting the observed abundance of galaxies to compensate for this SED mis-modelling is not sufficient as it only partially, and not consistently across the weighting schemes, mitigates the effect on the bias of the tomographic bin means and scatters.
+There is no single re-weighting strategy that mitigates all of the biases in every single tomographic bin, implying that AGN change the colour of a galaxy in a different way with respect to what stars do.